DhruvGupta130/AyuMed/README.md

 - **Medical Records** making a centralized platform for storing all the records in an encrypted way for easy accessibility.

 ## Contribution Guidelines 🤝
-As the project is still under active development, we welcome feedback and suggestions to help shape its direction.
+We welcome feedback and suggestions to help shape its direction.
 Contributions at this stage are focused on ideas and suggestions that could enhance the project's functionality.
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get involved.
+1. Fork the repository.
+2. Make your changes.
+3. Submit a pull request.

 If you'd like to contribute, please follow these steps: